Coastal, riverbank homeowners brace for U.S. flood insurance hike

 All other subsidized policyholders in high-risk flood zones can expect rates to rise about 16 to 17 per cent next year.
 After that future rate hikes are unknown, but Biggert-Waters raised the annual cap from 10 per cent to 20 per cent.

-Critics of subsidized federal flood insurance say the benefits disproportionately favor high-risk and wealthy properties.
+Critics of subsidized federal flood insurance say the benefits disproportionately favour high-risk and wealthy properties.

 "Taxpayers deserve to have those who choose to live in harm's way pick up their share of the tab," Steve Ellis, vice president of Taxpayers for Common Sense, told the Senate committee last week.